emtll/11bits-matrix-generator/README.md

 ### Credits: All my thanks to our partner [@jvx](https://github.com/jvxis) who came up with this script

+# Step By Step

-# This script requires the following Python packages:
+### This script requires the following Python packages:
  * qrcode
  * pillow (PIL)